 Pour into a skincare bottle and give your skin some love!

 This homemade aloe vera moisturizer is fantastic for oily skin.
-I have oily skin, so I use jojoba seed oil, which is the closest oil to our body’s natural sebum and is moisturizing for anyone with an oily skin complexion.
+I have oily skin, so I use jojoba seed oil, the closest oil to our body’s natural sebum, and moisturizes for anyone with an oily skin complexion.

 If you have mature or dry skin, you can substitute the jojoba oil with another oil to better suit your skin.

-Argon oil can be more nourishing and great for someone with mature, dry skin.
+Argon oil is nourishing and great for mature, dry skin.